 The USAA® Cashback Rewards Plus American Express® Card offers a straightforward rewards structure.
 There aren't any rotating categories or a cash-back calendar that cardholders must keep track of to maximize their rewards.
-It's pretty simple: 5 percent cash back for purchases at gas stations, commissaries, exchange and shopette locations on military bases (on up to $3,000 spent annually); 2 percent cash back at supermarkets (up to $3,000 spent annually); and unlimited 1 percent cash back on all other purchases.
-This rewards structure rivals other competitive cash-back cards on the market, such Chase Freedom® that offers 5 percent cash back on up to $1,500 in purchases every quarter you sign up in specific bonus categories, and the Discover it® - Cashback Match™ that also offers 5 percent cash back when you sign up on up to $1,500 in purchases in bonus categories that rotate quarterly.
+It's pretty simple: earn 5% cash back on purchases at gas stations, commissaries, exchange and shoppette locations on military bases (on up to $3,000 spent annually); 2% cash back at supermarkets (up to $3,000 spent annually); and unlimited 1% cash back on all other purchases.
+This rewards structure rivals other competitive cash-back cards on the market, such as Chase Freedom® (This card is not currently available on CardRatings), which offers 5% cash back on up to $1,500 in purchases every quarter you sign up in specific bonus categories.
+The information related to this credit card has been collected by CardRatings and has not been reviewed or provided by the issuer of the card.

 The card's redemption options are flexible, too.
 Cardholders can redeem their rewards at any time for any amount of cash back in $1 increments.
 Several cash-back cards on the market allow you to only redeem rewards once you accrue at least $20 or $25 in cash back.

-There's also a 3 percent transaction fee on balance transfers, but USAA caps this fee at $200 for each transfer.
+Unfortunately, the USAA® Cashback Rewards Plus American Express® Card has certain disadvantages compared to other cash-back competitors.
+There's a 3% transaction fee on balance transfers, but USAA caps this fee at $200 for each transfer.

-Cashback Rewards Plus American Express® Credit Card members shouldn't overlook the card's fine print either.
-That 2 percent cash back on groceries only applies to purchases at supermarkets and neighborhood grocery stores – not discount stores like Walmart or wholesale clubs like Costco and Sam's Club.
+USAA® Cashback Rewards Plus American Express® Card members shouldn't overlook the card's fine print either.
+That 2% cash back on groceries only applies to purchases at supermarkets and neighborhood grocery stores – not discount stores like Walmart or wholesale clubs like Costco and Sam's Club.
 If you do most of your regular grocery shopping at these merchants, then a card that offers more flexibility in this category will reap more rewards.
 However, many military families shop at commissaries or the Post Exchange (PX) because items are often cheaper than a commercial grocer, so this detail might not be a deal breaker.

-Cashback Rewards Plus American Express® Credit Card vs. PenFed Power Cash Rewards Visa Signature® Card: The PenFed Power Cash Rewards Visa Signature® card is open to current and former military members, U.S. government employees and other members of qualifying organizations who join the Pentagon Federal Credit Union.
-You earn up to 2 percent cash back on gas, groceries and all other purchases if you're a member of the PenFed Honors Advantage Program.
-Otherwise, it's 1.5 percent Like the Cashback Rewards Plus American Express® Credit Card, the PenFed card has no annual fee and no foreign transaction fee.
+PenFed Power Cash Rewards Visa Signature® Card is open to current and former military members, U.S. government employees and other members of qualifying organizations who join the Pentagon Federal Credit Union.
+With this card you can earn a $100 bonus after spending $1,500 in the first 90 days as well as ongoing rewards of up to 2% cash back on gas, groceries and all other purchases if you're a member of the PenFed Honors Advantage Program.
+Otherwise, it's 1.5%.
+Like the USAA® Cashback Rewards Plus American Express® Card, the PenFed Power Cash Rewards Visa Signature® Card has no annual fee and no foreign transaction fee.

-PenFed members get discounts on insurance, home warranty, home protection and on mortgage fees if they're buying a home, but the card doesn't have military-specific benefits like what USAA's card offers.
-If your main concern is managing your finances during deployment, then the Cashback Rewards Plus American Express® Credit Card is the better option.
+With the PenFed Power Cash Rewards Visa Signature® Card PenFed members get discounts on insurance, home warranty, home protection and on mortgage fees if they're buying a home, but the card doesn't have military-specific benefits like what the USAA card offers.
+If your main concern is managing your finances during deployment, then the USAA® Cashback Rewards Plus American Express® Card might be the better option.

-Cashback Rewards Plus American Express® Credit Card vs. Preferred Cash Rewards Visa Signature®: The USAA® Preferred Cash Rewards Visa Signature® Card offers unlimited 1.5 percent cash back, no annual fee and no penalty APR.
-Like its sister card, there's a 3 percent balance transfer fee.
+The USAA® Preferred Cash Rewards Visa Signature® Card offers unlimited 1.5% cash back on all purchases and no annual fee.
+Like its sister card, there's a 3% balance transfer fee.

-The one difference is that the USAA® Preferred Cash Rewards Visa Signature® Card card has a flat, unlimited rewards structure, while the Cashback Rewards Plus American Express® Credit Card has specific rewards categories and a $3,000 annual cap in those categories.
+The one difference is that the USAA® Preferred Cash Rewards Visa Signature® Card card has a flat, unlimited rewards structure, while the USAA® Cashback Rewards Plus American Express® Card has specific rewards categories and a $3,000 annual cap in those categories.